 We are a family business that has been caring for and cultivating the land for many generations.

-Essex is proudly part of the 'grain basket' area of the UK, where farming is predominately arable, although we do have a suckler herd (beef) and pedigree sheep on grassland areas.
-We adopt a multi year crop rotation that mixes Winter and Spring drilling to include crops such as wheat, barley, oil seed rape, beans and sugar beet.
+Essex is proudly part of the 'grain basket' of the UK, where farming is predominately arable, although we do have a suckler herd (beef) and pedigree sheep on grassland areas.
+We adopt a multi-year crop rotation that mixes Winter and Spring drilling to include crops such as Wheat, Barley, Oilseed Rape, Beans and Sugar Beet.

-Where the land is lighter, we tend to grow malting or feed barley.
-Our malting barley can be used for beer or even whiskey.
+Where the land is lighter, we tend to grow Malting or Feed Barley.
+Our Malting Barley can be used for beer or even whisky.